cganter/CoMoTk/README.md

 Current state: Under production.

-A related educational abstract for the ISMRM meeting 2018 has been submitted.
+A related educational poster will be presented at the ISMRM meeting 2018.

-First release as soon as possible, but before 1st of June 2018 (publication of ISMRM proceedings).
+First release intended to be available then.